• Skip to primary navigation

 Instructions

-• Preheat oven to 300 degrees.
+• Preheat oven to 300 degrees Fahrenheit.
 Line a baking sheet with parchment paper and set aside (do not use a greased baking sheet - this will cause cookies to spread).

-• In a large bowl, beat egg whites until soft peaks form.
+• In a large bowl, add egg whites.
+Using a hand mixer or stand mixer (or a whisk with a bit of elbow grease), beat egg whites until soft peaks form.
 When picking up your whisk, the tip of the egg whites should stand up, then droop slightly.
 Add confectioner's sugar and mix until fully incorporated and glossy.

-• Reserve ⅓ cup of the egg white mixture (meringue) and set aside.
-This will be used to frost your cookies in a later step.
+• Scoop out ⅓ cup of the egg white mixture (meringue) and set aside until step 7.
+This will be used to frost your cookies.

 • Dust a clean working surface with confectioner's sugar.
 Dust your rolling pin, cookie cutters, and hands with confectioner's sugar as well (this helps prevent sticking).
 Roll dough out to about ¼ inch thickness.
 If dough is still sticky or difficult to roll out, dust rolling pin and top of dough with more confectioner's sugar.